-Surviving Father’s Day
+Getting Through Father’s Day

 How do people with complicated family lives get through this?
 Is there really a solution?
 I’ve gritted my teeth on Father’s Day for most of my sons’ lives, as it seemed like their dad got way more glory than he ever earned.
 I survived those days by talking it out with other single mom friends, who understood better than anyone else.